uspki/policies/certificate-policy.md

 ## 3.1 Naming

 ### 3.1.1 Types of names
 This policy restricts the subject names of CAs.
-CAs that issue certificates under this policy SHALL have distinguished names using geo-political names consisting of country, organization, and common name.
+CAs that issue certificates under this policy shall have distinguished names using geo-political names consisting of country, organization, and common name.
 Organization units may only be used with approval by the Policy Authority.

-Subscriber certificates issued under this policy SHALL use distinguished names and subject alternative names that comply with Section 7.1.4, and the certificate profiles.
+Subscriber certificates issued under this policy shall use distinguished names and subject alternative names that comply with Section 7.1.4, and the certificate profiles.

 ### 3.1.2 Need for names to be meaningful
 No stipulation.